tinmarino/try/speech.md

 Computerist call it: "artificial intelligence".
 Where going down the slope of weights of a "neuronal" network is referred as "Training".

+Musicians say: "Tune",
+  * Critics: "Tweak",
+  * Cooks: "Taste",
+  * Providers: "Check"
+  * Clients: "Test"
-Musicians say: "Tune", Critics: "Tweak", Cooks: "Taste", and I "Try".
+  * and I "Try".

 When business "Speculate", sport "Run for", and gigahertz machine "Fuzz";
 like them, I stand still, analyse, wait and have my shot!